-- Rationale: A total of 40 grass wickets and six artificial grass wickets (collectively comprising 330 seasonal match equivalent sessions) are available for community use on school sites but are currently unused by external clubs.
-These represent one option for expanding current and future pitch capacity. - Advantages: The advantages of this scenario are as follows: - The pitches already exist and in most cases there is established community use of other facilities at the respective sites. - There would be opportunities to establish closer school-club links if community-based clubs were playing on school sites. - Disadvantages: The disadvantages of this scenario are as follows: - The quality of maintenance of most school pitches falls below the standard required for competitive club cricket. - None of the sites has a formal Community Use Agreement, so continued access would not be secured. - School cricket pitches are only available for a relatively short period during the summer term (April to July), whereas the club cricket season extends to September. - Conclusions: The poor quality and limited availability of cricket pitches on school sites makes this scenario an inferior option to the other scenarios considered.
+- Rationale: A total of 40 grass wickets and six artificial grass wickets (collectively comprising 520 seasonal match equivalent sessions) are available for community use on school sites but are currently unused by external clubs.
+These represent one option for expanding current and future pitch capacity. - Advantages: The advantages of this scenario are as follows: - The pitches already exist and in most cases there is established community use of other facilities at the respective sites. - There would be opportunities to establish closer school-club links if community-based clubs were playing on school sites. - Disadvantages: The disadvantages of this scenario are as follows: - The quality of maintenance of most school pitches falls below the standard required for competitive club cricket. - None of the sites has a formal Community Use Agreement, so continued access would not be secured. - School cricket pitches are only available for a relatively short period during the summer term (April to July), whereas the club cricket season extends to September. - Schools use of the pitches reduces their effective capacity for community use to well below the theoretical 520 match equivalent sessions per season. - Conclusions: The poor quality and limited availability of cricket pitches on school sites makes this scenario an inferior option to the other scenarios considered.